pokryfka/aws-xray-sdk-swift/README.md

 Integration with libraries in `swift-server` ecosystem is (will be) done using `AWSXRayInstrument` which implements `TracingIstrument` defined in [swift-tracing](https://github.com/slashmo/gsoc-swift-tracing) library.

-The API of `TracingInstrument` is not stable, PoC implementation of `XRayInstrument` is on `feature/instrument` branch.
+As the API of `TracingInstrument` is not stable, PoC implementation of `XRayInstrument` is on `feature/instrument` branch.

 Example: